randompenguin1/userstyles/README.md

 You have two options if you are using the Firefox browser (or any browser based on it):

-1. Copy and Paste the code into a "userContent.css" file placed in the "chrome" folder of your profile.
-You will need to wrap the code with:
+1. Type `about:support` into the address bar.
+2. Find “Profile Folder” and open that location
+3. Create a folder named "chrome" there if one doesn’t already exist (it probably doesn’t)
+4. Create a file in that folder named “userContent.css”
+5. Add an entry to that file like this:
+>>>>
+	@-moz-document domain(friendica.world){

+	}
+>>>>
- `@-moz-document domain(friendica.world){...}` (change the domain name from "friendica.world" to whichever server you are on).
+(change “_friendica.world_” to whatever instance you are on)

+6. Copy and Paste the entire contents of the _bookface_light_userstyles.css_ or _bookface_dark_userstyles.css_ **inside** the {…}
+7. Restart Firefox and go to your Friendica instance and enjoy a modern Friendica experience.

+Alternatively:

-1. Use the [Stylus Add-On](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) and copy and paste the code into that.
+Install and enable the [Stylus Add-On](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) for Firefox then copy and paste the code from either _bookface_light_userstyles.css_ or _bookface_dark_userstyles.css_ into that.

 **CHROME**